opendocsg/slw-judgments-backfill/2008_SGHC_232/report.md

 Board except on a point of law.

 21     There was therefore an important question of law to be decided as to whether the proceedings should be tried before the Board.
-Counsel relied on the following principles extracted from _Lee Kuan Yew v Tan Liang Hong_ [1997] 3 SLR 489 when leave to appeal is sought:
+Counsel relied on the following principles extracted from _Lee Kuan Yew v Tan Liang Hong_ <span class="citation">[1997] 3 SLR 489</span> when leave to appeal is sought:

  (a) there must prima facie be an error of law;